Debojit-D/arora_summer_school/README.md

 Note : For restarting the system after emergency stop is released follow from the starting of Running the Robot and Scripts

+Note : Even if the robot stops in safety example hitting the table or object due to some error, follow from the starting of Running the Robot and Scripts

  🔻 Shutting Down Procedure:
 1. First, shut down the robot via ROS using the following command: